General Social Agents: Predicting behavior in novel strategic games

 The Prolific responses differ notably from AR's original results.
 Specifically, in the basic 1-10 game, the Prolific sample's distribution is more uniform, with a modal choice at 8 rather than AR's mode at 7; in the costless variant, Prolific responses peak at 10 instead of AR's 9 and 8; and the cycle variant yields a more uniform distribution relative to AR's original sample.
 The newly introduced 1-7 game lacks an analogous comparison in AR, but the modal response is 5, and most other choices are on 4, 6, and 7.

 Assuming the difference is not due to sampling variation, the gap between the Prolific data and \citeauthor{1120Arad2012} is somewhat surprising.
 Both sets of games share the same fundamental strategic structure.
 Although the games differ in their Nash equilibria (which we know is not how actual humans play anyway), a fixed set of $k$-level reasoners would play them identically: level-0 would naturally choose the highest number (10), level-1 the second-highest (9), and so on.
-The divergence may therefore reflect contextual effects or differences in beliefs about others’ reasoning.
-These are precisely the kind of contextual factors that otherwise make theory difficult to apply.
+The divergence may therefore reflect setting-specific factors or differences in beliefs about others' reasoning---precisely the kinds of factors that otherwise make theory difficult to apply.
 In the end, even highly relevant human data proves to be an imperfect predictor.

-Moving down Figure~\ref{fig:all_110}, the remaining rows show response distributions from various AI samples.
+Moving down Figure~\ref{fig:all_110_a}, the remaining rows show response distributions from various AI samples.
 Whether or not the AI sample successfully passed validation on the costless and cycle games is indicated below the sample name.
-Panel (b) reports the KL-divergence between the Prolific data and each AI-generated distribution (Appendix Figure~\ref{fig:dist_compare_1_10} shows the same comparisons for several alternative distance metrics).
 The baseline AI (red) generally provides a poor fit to the Prolific data, frequently concentrating choices on 9.
 The notable exception is the 1-7 game, where it disperses responses across several choices.

-Critically, the optimized sample of strategically-motivated \aisub{s} robustly generalizes to these novel setting.
-These being the only sample of \aisub{s} which were validated on all of the data from AR's original games (the atheoretical samples failed to improve in at least one of these games).
-Panel (b) summarizes KL-divergence across games: these strategically-informed agents consistently outperform the baseline AI (which primarily selects 9) by at least \MinPercImproveArad\% in every variant.
-Especially notable is the strategic agents' near-perfect alignment in the entirely novel 1-7 game (KL-divergence = \KlHumanOptDistSeven).
+Critically, the optimized sample of strategically-motivated \aisub{s} robustly generalizes to these novel settings.
+This is the only sample of \aisub{s} that was successfully validated on all of the data from AR's original games (the atheoretical samples each failed to improve in at least one of these games).
+Figure~\ref{fig:all_110_b} reports the KL divergence between the Prolific data and each AI-generated distribution: the strategic agents consistently outperform the baseline AI by at least \MinPercImproveArad\% in every variant (Appendix Figure~\ref{fig:dist_compare_1_10} shows the same comparisons for several alternative distance metrics).
+Especially notable is the strategic agents' near-perfect alignment in the entirely novel 1-7 game (KL divergence = \KlHumanOptDistSeven).
 Indeed, the strategically motivated AI even outperforms AR's original human data in predicting our Prolific participants' responses in the basic and cycle games.